 - Switching from the built-in database installation to an external database. - Upgrading to a higher performance system for the database. - 1.
-Obtain a backup of the source system. - 2.
-Stop the destination ElectricFlow server.
-For more information, see Starting and Stopping Servers and Agents Manually on page 11-12 for platform-specific commands. - 3.
-Stop and disable the original database. - 4.
-If you are using a database backup (where the source and destination systems must both be using the same type of database), load the database dump into the destination database.

-This will be done with a command specific to the database you are using.

-- 5. Start the destination ElectricFlow server. - 6.
+Obtain a backup of the source system. - Stop the destination ElectricFlow server.
+For more information, see Starting and Stopping Servers and Agents Manually on page 11-11 for platform-specific commands. - 3.
+Stop and disable the original database. - If you are using a database backup (where the source and destination systems must both be using the same type of database), load the database dump into the destination database. - This will be done with a command specific to the database you are using. - 5.
+Start the destination ElectricFlow server. - 6.
 Set the server database configuration to point to the new database.
-Point to the new database one of these ways:

-See the "Database Configuration" help topic in the ElectricFlow web interface.
+Point to the new database one of these ways: - See the "Database Configuration" help topic in the ElectricFlow web interface. - Use the ectool setDatabaseConfigurationcommand. - 7.
+If you are using an XML export file, use the ectool import command to import the data into the destination ElectricFlow server. - 8.
+Use the ectool shutdownServer --restart 1 command to restart the destination server.